csegsa/official-portal/README.md

 The portal is implements using MERN stack.

-React Client is developed using React.js and the build production ready react app is served through Node Express server is used to serve the react app.
-CRUD operations are performed on the backend using MongoDB and Mongoose.
+React Client is developed using React.js.
+The built production ready react app is served through Node Express server.
+CRUD operations are performed on the backend through API  on MongoDB using Mongoose module

 Client and Server communicate over these APIs: